MohilKadakia/can-log-grapher/docs/SetupGuide.md

 ## Uploading Files

 ### Single File Upload
-Use the file selection dialog to choose a CSV file containing CAN log data.
+Use the file selection dialog to choose a CSV/TXT file containing CAN log data.

 ### Batch Upload
-Select a folder containing multiple CSV files for batch processing.
+Select a folder containing multiple CSV/TXT files for batch processing.

 ## Data Filtering

 Use the checkbox interface to filter data by CAN sender IDs.

+You can also use the Regex filter textbox above the checkboxes.
+After typing in your Regex string, click the "Select Filtered" button to select the appropriate signals.

 ## Grafana Integration